-Looking to make some changes to your home?
+Wanting to make some changes to your home?
 Whether it be a small painting job or something larger, like a second storey extension, we can help you get your renovation loan approved faster than your new paint can dry!

-Considering your finance options upfront is vital and will allow you to gauge exactly what fits within your budget.
+Considering your finance options upfront is vital and will allow you to gauge exactly what renovations will fit within your budget.

-It’s also important to consider the extent of your renovations because it will directly influence the type of loan required and the necessary documentation, whether it be for the bank or your council.
+It’s also important to consider the extent of your renovations because it will directly influence the type of loan required and the necessary documentation, whether it be for the lender or your council.
 Keep in mind your local council should be approached nice and early for larger renovations, as sometimes building approvals can take a lot longer than you expect.

-The difference between the value of your property and the amount you owe on your home loan.
-Available equity may leave you in a position to renovate your home without out savings.
+Equity is the difference between the value of your property and the amount you owe on your home loan.
+Available equity may leave you in a position to renovate your home without any actual savings.
 A free property valuation can help evaluate this.

 It sounds a bit dry, but Loan to Value Ratio is actually the amount of money you wish to borrow in comparison to the value of your property.
 So, say you want to buy a house valued at $500,000 and a have a $100,000 deposit, your Loan to Value Ration would be 80%.
 Most lenders adjust their interest rates relative to the LVR and have specific ratios to which they lend.

 Variable interest rates fluctuate at your banks discretion but usually in line with movements in official interest rates set by the Reserve Bank of Australia.
 A variable rate loan is beneficial when rates are on the decline and when you want flexibility in your home loan.
-Fixed interest rates don’t move.
-You can fix your rate for a particular period of time, normally between 1 and 5 years, but it’s most beneficial when rates are on the rise or you require certainty over repayments.
+Fixed interest rates don’t fluctuate for a certain time period and are most beneficial when rates are on the rise or you require certainty over repayments.